-Turn your iPad into a video-production studio.
+Turn your iPad into an all-in-one marketing machine.

 During this workshop you will: